bomanimc/personal/src/components/projects/Shrumen/shrumen.md

 <br /> <br />

 Shrumen Lumen was initially built to display at Burning Man '16.
-Since then, Shrumen Lumen has been presented at Dubai’s Meet D3 Festival and is currently on display at the [Smithsonian's Renwick Gallery](https://americanart.si.edu/exhibitions/burning-man) until January '19.
+Since then, Shrumen Lumen has been presented at Dubai’s Meet D3 Festival, the Smithsonian's Renwick Gallery, Pacific Place for Art Basel Hong Kong, and Cincinatti Art Museum.
+It is currently on display at Oakland Museum of California until February '20.